cloudmesh/technologies/chapters/tech/bittorrent.md

 anonymity and to solve some system irregularities, full and reliable integration with the current technology has not yet been achieved.

-### OLD TEXT

-Bittorrent is P2P communication protocol commonly used for sending and receiving the large digital files like movies and audioclips.In order to upload and download file, user have to download bittorrent client which implement the bittorrent protocol.
-Bittorrent uses the principle of swarning and tracking [@www-bittorrent].
-It divides the files in large number of chunk and as soon as file is received it can be server to the other users for downloading.
-So rather than downloading one entire large file from one source, user can download small chunk from the different sources of linked users in swarn.
-Bittorrent trackers keeps list of files available for transfer and helps the swarn user find each other.

-Using the protocol, machine with less configuration can serve as server for distributing the files.
-It result in increase in the downloading speed and reduction in origin server configuration.

-Few popular bittorrent client in $\mu$Torrent, qBittorrent.